ziur/sdfc-idea/_docs/update.md

 #### **Using excludes parameter**

-User can update all files that are listed on file tracker like file changed, deleted or new one, excluding files, or folders.
+User can update all files that are listed on file tracker like file changed, deleted or new one, excluding files by its name, by folders or using wildcards.

 This parameter can exclude files by: